 - Referring domains by authority score

-- Top link building opportunities (for the “You” domain entered in the first input field)
+- Top link-building opportunities (for the “You” domain entered in the first input field)

 You can learn more about Authority Score from our blog.
-All link building opportunities are generated from the Backlink Gap tool.
+All link-building opportunities are generated from the Backlink Gap tool.
 Click through any of these widgets to open more detailed reports.

 You can export data from the Backlink Analytics reports (Overview, Backlinks, Anchors, Referring Domains, Indexed Pages, Competitors, Referring IPs) to PDF format or craft a personalized report using the My Reports tool.
 Integrate information from Domain Overview, Semrush tools, Google Analytics 4, GSC, and additional sources to generate tailored PDF reports.
 Customize these reports to match your brand identity and set up automatic updates for effortless report automation.